mukeshsps/pythonrepo/README.md

 -register your app into installed_app of settings.py file

-- configure new database into DATABASE field of settings.py
+-configure new database into DATABASE field of settings.py

 -migration with database using command inside your project directory- python3 manage.py makemigrations

-- command for migrate-
+-command for migrate-
 python3 manage.py migrate

 -create super user using command -